inroutephp/inroute/README.md

 * `source-prefix`: psr-4 namespace prefix to use when scanning directory.
 * `source-classes`: Array of source classnames, use instead of or togheter with directory scanning.
+* `ignore-annotations`: Array of annotations to ignore during compilation
 * `route-factory`: Classname of route factory, default should normally be fine.
 * `compiler`: Classname of compiler to use, default should normally be fine.
 * `core-compiler-passes`: Array of core compiler passes, default should normally be fine.